bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 cleanup proposal, addressing issues like slow block verification, time warp attacks allowing theft, and fake transaction vulnerabilities affecting light clients and full nodes.
-Poinsot also highlighted the duplicate transactions problem set to impact full nodes at block 1,983,702.
+Poinsot also highlighted the [duplicate transactions][topic duplicate transactions] problem set to impact full nodes at block 1,983,702.
 All issues have soft-fork solutions, though one proposed fix for slow-verification blocks faced concerns over potentially invalidating rare presigned transactions.
 One of the proposed updates